 Part 8.
 At-large Directors of the Board – The at-large directors shall represent the Mission, Objectives, and current Priorities and Programs of the Society and it shall be a policy of the Society to nominate individuals who bring forward the diverse skills to represent those areas on the Board of Directors.
-As such, at-large directors shall represent the current priority areas of education, development and publications
+As such, at-large directors shall represent the current priority areas of education, development, publications, and DEI (diversity, equity, and inclusion).

 POLICY XII.
 Committees